Serpent symbolism: Modern political propaganda

 Following the Christian context as a symbol for evil, serpents are sometimes featured in political propaganda.
 They were used to represent Jews in antisemitic propaganda.
 Snakes were also used to represent the evil side of drugs in such films as Narcotic and Narcotics: Pit of Despair.
+The Gadsden flag of the American Revolution continues to be used in modern political propaganda to connote libertarianism and anti-government sentiments.

 Automobiles

 The automobile brands AC Cobra, Ford Mustang Shelby, Zarooq Motors, Dodge Viper, and Alpha Romeo all feature snakes on their logos.